All resources

 Google Ads - CMO

 Website traffic is multichannel.
-Whether it's Facebook ads, Google Ads, SEO, or referrals - as a marketing leader you need to know whether your digital marketing efforts are paying off and generating the desired ROI.
+Whether it’s Facebook ads, Google Ads, SEO, or referrals, as a marketing leader, you need to know whether your digital marketing efforts are paying off and generating the desired ROI.
+A marketing data report is essential for assessing the effectiveness of marketing strategies, providing insights into both successful and underperforming efforts.

 Paid Ads Overview